8char/eBot2/README.md

 You can then start the bot using `yarn start` or `npm run start`.

 ## Want to contribute?
 Great, simply make a commit and I'll have a look at it.
-If you have any forther questions you can contact me on dicord, *Atlas#6666*.
+If you have any further questions you can contact me on dicord, *Atlas#6666*.